nvtkaszpir/prusa-connect-camera-script/docs/stream.mediamtx.md

 ```

 This should allow us to reach two streams, replace `rpi-address` with the name
-of your Raspberry Pi hostname or IP address
+of your Raspberry Pi hostname or IP address.
+The ports are default for mediamtx.

 ```shell
 ffplay rtsp://rpi-address:8554/cam